 Classic Sci Fi TV: Our ongoing look back at many of the classics of science fiction and fantasy television.

 What Is It?
 This series follows FBI agents Fox Mulder and Dana Scully as they investigate cases that appear to be linked to the paranormal.
-In the course of their investigations, they discover a worldwide conspiracy and must thwart the plans of a cabal that has sinister plans for the human race.
+In the course of their investigations, they discover a worldwide conspiracy and must thwart the schemes of a cabal that has sinister plans for the human race.

 When Did It Air?
 FOX, 1996 to Present, 10 Season Totaling 208 Episodes (So Far)